L9Manuel9/cybersecurity-skills/skills-projects/Social Engineering & Phishing/README.md

 A simulation tests how staff react to deceptive emails or social engineering tricks that target the company.

 ## Tools & Techniques
-- Phishing platforms like Gophish
+- Gophish along with similar software
 - Templates that look just like real trusted business emails
 - Tracking tools for measuring engagement (opens, clicks)